 Coffee capsules are generally weaker in flavour than an espresso from your local coffee shop - this is simply due to the smaller capacity, literally resulting in less coffee.
 A cafe espresso is brewed using around 11 grams, whilst capsules can range from 5 to 5.8 grams.
 And unfortunately, while refillable capsules are one of the most environmentally sustainable and affordable coffee pod options on the market, their capacity can be even smaller, as the products are specially designed to be shorter to ensure no damage occurs to the appliance they are used in.

+When it comes to filling your own coffee pods, extraction results can vary dependant on which coffee you use, and how you use it.
 So, if you prefer a stronger-tasting cup of joe, but want to use your Nespresso machine and reusable coffee capsules, we've compiled our top tips below to help you perfect your brew method.

 Start with the machine itself.

-Tip: Don't - use vinegar!
+Tip: Don't - Use vinegar!
 Vinegar doesn't remove coffee oils the way a professionally formulated coffee machine cleaner does.
 Do - Use a cleaning solution that will remove oils, stains and break down grime.

 Invest in some real, fresh coffee.